 The Washington Post named it one of the best political ads of the 2012 election cycle.

-When Brownback launched his 2008 presidential campaign, Sanders worked as a staffer.
+When Brownback launched his 2008 presidential campaign, Sanders joined that effort.

 Brownback, the current Kansas governor, withdrew from the presidential race before the primaries and eventually endorsed John McCain.